BestTimesToVisit.com Logo

 Sunrise Kayak on Kozjak Lake

-Imagine gliding across the glassy surface of Kozjak Lake as the first rays of sun paint the surrounding forests in warm hues.
-This early morning adventure offers unparalleled tranquility and a unique perspective of the cascading waterfalls without the daytime crowds.
+Imagine gliding across the glassy surface of Kozjak Lake as the first rays of sun paint the surrounding cliffs in warm hues.
+This intimate experience offers a unique perspective of the waterfalls and allows you to feel the tranquility of the park before the crowds arrive.
+Pack a thermos of hot coffee for an extra special start to your day.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.